 Ovulation typically occurs once a month.
-It usually happens halfway through the menstrual cycle, but the timing can vary, depending on the cycle’s length and regularity.
+It usually happens halfway through the menstrual cycle.
+This can vary based on cycle length.

 Ovulation is the release of a mature egg from one ovary.
 This occurs once in every menstrual cycle.
 After the egg is released, it travels down a fallopian tube to the uterus.